BehaviorTree/behaviortree_cpp_v3-release/docs/index.md

 - __They are intrinsically Hierarchical__: this means that we can _compose_
 complex behaviors including entire trees as sub-branches of a bigger tree.
-For instance, the behavior "Fetch Beer" may reuse in one of its nodes the tree "Grasp Object".
+For instance, the behavior "Fetch Beer" may reuse the tree "Grasp Object".

 - __Their graphical representation has a semantic meaning__: it is easier to